w3c/vc-data-model/VCDMExplainer.md

 [Rebooting Web of Trust Community](http://www.weboftrust.info/) and the [Verifiable Claims Working Group](https://www.w3.org/2017/vc/).
-These groups, composed of 150+ individuals and organizations, are currently focused on the creation, storage, transmission, and verification of digital credentials on the Internet.
+These groups, composed of 150+ individuals and organizations, are currently focused on the creation, storage, transmission, and verification of digital credentials.

 ## Goals

-The mission of the Verifiable Claims Working Group (VCWG)is to make expressing, exchanging, and verifying claims easier and more secure on the Web.
+The mission of the Verifiable Claims Working Group (VCWG)is to make expressing, exchanging, and verifying claims easier and more secure.
 The data model outlines core concepts, such as claims, credentials, and presentations, that form the foundation of the Specification.